Lord of the Flies

 The thing that still stands out to me most about the book is how easily some boys began to think of others as not human, as animals to be hunted.
-There’s a moment, after one boy has been killed where two boys talk around it, and one boy comes right out and says that it was murder.
-The other boy recoils and tries to defend what happened as something else, to explain it away as something not evil and wrong.
-It doesn’t work, and they’re both confronted with the horrible truth.
+There’s a moment, after one boy has been killed where two boys talk around what happened.
+One boy comes right out and says that it was murder.
+The other boy recoils and tries to defend what happened as something else.
+He tries to explain it away as something not evil and wrong.
+It doesn’t work, and for a moment they’re both confronted with the horrible truth.

-Watching the vigilantism and the violent language that was increasingly used by elected officials and repeated online while reading LORD OF THE FLIES was really creepy, y’all.
+Watching the vigilantism and the violent language increasingly used by elected officials and repeated online while reading LORD OF THE FLIES was really creepy, y’all.
 Like, it seriously marked me.
-I felt like I’d read a scene and feel like, this is awfully close to the way people are talking to each other or about each other right now.
+I would read a scene and feel like, this is awfully close to the way people are talking to each other or about each other right now.
 Or I’d get to a scene and think, well, surely our leaders won’t sink this low.
 And then.
 Stuff happened.

 Reading this book, I can see not only from the story why it endures, but also from the writing.
 Like, I felt genuinely pulled into the tale.
 Even when I wasn’t reading, I thought about it.
-I wanted to know what would happen, even though I already pretty much knew.
-I felt like I couldn’t look away from what was happening, like I was just so gripped and paralyzed with horror.
+I wanted to know what would happen.
+Even though I already pretty much knew what was coming, I couldn’t look away from what was happening.
+It gripped me and paralyzed me with horror.
 (Much the way I felt weeks later watching the coverage of the January 6 insurrection.)

 Honestly, I won’t say I enjoyed it– not like, celebrated reading it.
-But I was really moved.
+But it really moved me.
 I think I would read it again.
 I think I NEED to read it again.